Talk to a Fyle Specialist

 Each year, the IRS lets you write off a standard mileage rate for each business mile you’ve driven.

-As of January 1st 2024, the IRS has adjusted the standard mileage rate for using your car (including vans, pickup trucks, and panel trucks) for business purposes:
+As of January 1st, 2025, the IRS has adjusted the standard mileage rates for using your car (including vans, pickup trucks, and panel trucks) as follows:

-• Business miles: The new standard rate is 67 cents per mile.
-Up 1.5 cents from 2023
+• Business miles: The new standard rate is 70 cents per mile, up 3 cents from 2024.

-• Medical or moving miles (military only): This rate has seen a 1-cent decrease from 2023 and now stands at 21 cents per mile.
+• Medical or moving miles (military only): This rate remains unchanged at 21 cents per mile.

 • Charitable miles: The rate for miles driven while volunteering for charitable organizations remains unchanged at 14 cents per mile.